ElianCordoba/softwareontheroad/src/content/react-hooks.md

   ## Dived and conquer

-  Now you may have notice that hooks are just functions!!
+  Now you may have noticed that hooks are just functions!!
 And functions can be unit tested easily.

 ```javascript
 import PlacesAPI from '../services/place';